What happened to Drones? Where is the drone market heading?

 The consequences of unsafe flying can be catastrophic!

-We hope that we have been able to shed some light on what’s really happening in the drone marketplace using the best facts available today.
+We hope that, using the best facts available today, we have been able to shed some light on what’s happening in the drone marketplace.

-We invite you to check out our other reviews of the drone market, where we put together our collective experience and the best minds to shed some light on what is really happening.
+We invite you to check out our other reviews of the drone market, where we combine our collective experience with the best minds to shed some light on what is really happening.

 Some Drone Market Estimates and Market Forecasts:

-Regarding the state of market intelligence, we have mixed views, quite frankly.
+Quite frankly, we have mixed views about the state of market intelligence.
 We wonder about the quality of the underlying research methodology.

 Here is a collection of historical and current forecasts of the Drone Market size and projections for growth.

-We leave it to you, the reader, to decide if the historical forecasts were accurate and whether you choose to believe the current forecasts.
+We leave it to you, the reader, to decide whether the historical forecasts were accurate and whether you believe the current forecasts.

 Fortune Business Insights – 2018 research report